South Australia is on the way to becoming the first state to criminalise the use of spit hoods, five years on from the death of Wayne Fella Morrison.

 The use of spit hoods on children was the first usage banned across the nation after the revealing Four Corners documentary into juvenile detention in the Northern Territory.

 However South Australia was the last to remove the restraints.
-Children were only alleviated of the torturous devices in 2019.
+Children only gained freedom from the torturous devices in 2019.

 Other states and territories across the nation still permit their usage for adults.